 Staying in Bar Harbor is closest but will cost more.
 However, it is adorable and is also the absolute closest place you could stay for your time in Acadia, BUT is quick to get booked up (particularly during October) and is more expensive for those reasons.

-If budget is no concern for you, Bar Harbor is really the way to go for ultimate Maine fall colors when spending a few days at Acadia National Park.
+If budget is less of a concern for you, Bar Harbor is really the way to go for ultimate Maine fall colors when spending a few days at Acadia National Park.
 It’s also perfect if you’re looking for an ~aesthetic~ (and willing to pay for it).
 If I were to pick where to stay in Bar Harbor based on exploring it for a day, I’d choose this ADORABLE inn called Ivy Manor Inn.
 I’m obsessed with how cute it is; we hung out and enjoyed wine on the terrace while playing fetch with the cutest golden retriever.
 10/10 recommend if only for vibes alone.
 And ya know what, sometimes that’s enough!

 5 of the Best Places to See Acadia’s Changing Leaves in October